About

 • We would like to find a way to categorize the collectors based on their actions.
 These might be useful factors in future allowlists.

-• For our full analysis of our Community Metrics, go here: seize.io/community-metrics
+• For our full analysis of our Network Metrics, go here: seize.io/network/metrics

 Tools